stolostron/react-data-view/README.md

 - Persist search and filters to url query string
   - Allows saving a URL with preselected search & filters
   - Allow reload of page without losing filter & search

-## Notes

-- Should both infinite virtualized rendering and pagination be supported?
-- Should this component support backend searching, filtering, sorting?
-- How does accessability work with virtualized tables?

-## Usage